1.4. Import Categories

-Create database backup before importing PrestaShop categories especially if you do it the first time!
+Create database backup before importing PrestaShop categories especially if you do it for the first time!

 Prepare the file to import

 First of all, prepare a .csv file for Import.
-Make sure it contains all necessary fields and all data you are going to import is listed in the table.
+Make sure it contains all necessary fields and all data you are going to import as listed in the table.

 You should have the following data in your file to import as:

-category ID or /and category name - at least one of such field should be in the file to import to be able to use it as an identifier for imported data.
+- "Category ID" or /and "Category Name" - at least one of these field should be in the file to import to be able to use it as an identifier for imported data.

 Launch import wizard

-or you can find 'Import/Export Categories' option in the Categories' toolbar:
+Or you can find "Import/Export Categories" option on the "Categories" toolbar:

-2. Select "Import" in the PrestaShop Categories Import/Export Wizard and click on the "Next >" button to continue.
+Select "Import" in the PrestaShop Categories Import/Export Wizard and click on the [Next >] button to continue.

-Enter the .csv file you need to import or browse button to select one.
+Store Manager can export PrestaShop categories from .csv file.
+Enter the .csv file you need to import or press [Browse] button to select one.

 The first option is delimiter character.
-Most popular delimiters are the comma (,), semicolon (;) and tab character ( ) however other symbols can be used as well.
+Most popular delimiters are comma (,), semicolon (;) and tab character ( ), however, other symbols can be used as well.

 Base formats and separators

-- Name - contains database field name.
+- "Name" - database field name.
 Some values in this column contain actual field name, whereas other are "translated".
-Anyway these names are clear enough to figure out how to use them.
+These names are clear enough to figure out how to use them.

-- Expression - column where you can insert a special formula next to the appropriate field of the database to convert data during import (it may be combining certain fields or their replacement, moving or adding additional text or values, etc.)
+- "Expression" - column where you can insert a special formula next to the proper field of the database to convert data during import (it may be combining certain fields or their replacement, moving or adding additional text or values, etc.)

-To assign .csv column to database field you should select a field in the left pane and then click a column in the right pane.at the right pane.
+To assign .csv column to database field you should select a field in the left pane and then click a column in the right pane.

-[Auto Fill...] button - try to set correspondence automatically for all fields.
-Will work only if .csv column name is the same as database field name ("translated").
+[Auto Fill...] button tries to set correspondence automatically for all fields.
+Will work only if "CSV Column" name is the same as database field name ("translated").